1. Why does The Nature Conservancy allow hunting on its preserves in Wisconsin?

 Public funding programs like Wisconsin’s Knowles-Nelson Stewardship Fund and the Managed Forest Law have been important partners in helping the Conservancy protect thousands of acres and enhance hunting opportunities in Wisconsin by opening these lands to the public.

 2. How much land has the Conservancy protected that is open to hunting?

-Of the more than 25,500 acres that the Conservancy owns today, 97 percent are open for hunting deer, turkey, pheasant and other game species.
+Of the more than 24,800 acres that the Conservancy owns today, 98 percent have opportunities for some form of hunting including deer, turkey, pheasant and other game species.
 Thousands of acres of land that the Conservancy has helped protect and transferred to public and private entities are also open to the public for hunting and other recreation opportunities.

 3. How do the Conservancy’s land and water conservation efforts benefit hunters?

 With the increase in human population and fragmentation of land due to urban and suburban development, the lands available for hunting in Wisconsin are decreasing.
 The Conservancy’s work to protect more than 232,100 acres in Wisconsin since 1960 protects the habitat that game species and other wildlife need to survive and provides places where young and old alike can enjoy hunting and other recreational activities.

 4. Does hunting negatively impact plants and animals at Conservancy preserves?

 We have allowed deer hunting on Nature Conservancy lands since 1985 and, in that time, we have not seen any negative impacts on plants or animals.
 Hunting has, in fact, been a useful tool in helping us protect native vegetation by reducing overbrowsing by deer.

 Where we are providing new opportunities to hunt turkey and other game species, we will monitor use and watch for impacts.
 If there are negative impacts, we will look for ways to reduce or eliminate them.